-lcon Button Description fθ New Script Creates a new script.
+lcon Button Description Ĵβ New Script Creates a new script.
 When you click on this button, you are first prompted to type in a name for the script.
-Then, you will be prompted to select which location to save the script in: • User: Saves the script to a directory in your user preferences directory.
-You will be able to run and edit the script from any scene as long as you are logged in as the same user. • Scene: Save the script to the scene's scripts sub-folder.
-Anyone will be able to edit and run the script when working on this specific scene. • System Variable: Save the script to the directory in the TOONBOOM_GLOBAL_SCRIPT_LOCATION environment variable.
+Then, you will be prompted to select which location to save the script to a directory in your user preferences directory.
+You will be able to run and edit the script from any scene as long as you are logged in as the same user.
+Scene: Save the script to the scene's scripts sub-folder.
+Anyone will be able to edit and run the script when working on this specific scene.
+System Variable: Save the script to the directory in the TOONBOOM_GLOBAL_SCRIPT_LOCATION environment variable.
 This option is only available if this environment variable is set.
-NOTE For more information on script locations, see Script list on page 351.
+For more information on script locations, see Script list on page 374.

-lcon Button Description f{κ} Import Script Allows you to import a script from your machine into Harmony.
+lcon Button Description $f{\overline{n}}$ Import Script <text><list-item><list-item><text><list-item> Allows you to import a script from your machine into Harmony.
 When you click on this button, you are prompted to browse for and select a script on your file system.
 Then, you are prompted to select which location to import the script in: • User: Saves the script to a directory in your user preferences directory.
 You will be able to run and edit the script from any scene as long as you are logged in as the same user. • Scene: Save the script to the scene's scripts sub-folder.
 Anyone will be able to edit and run the script when working on this specific scene. • System Variable: Save the script to the directory in the TOONBOOM_GLOBAL_SCRIPT_LOCATION environment variable.
-This option is only available if this environment variable is set.
-NOTES • When you import a script, any user interface (.ui) or icon (.png) file that is in the same directory and has the same filename as the script will also be imported. • For more information on script locations, see Script Editor View on page 351. f Delete Script NOTES • You cannot delete a script if it is in the Application Resources location, as those are scripts that are installed with Harmony. • If you delete a script that was originally in Application Resources but which you copied to another location so you could make changes to it, the original version of the script in the Application Resources folder will be restored to the list.
-G Refresh Script File List Refresh the list of scripts in the Script Editor.
-If there are new scripts in your user preferences or your scene's scripts sub-folder, click on this button to be able to open them in the Script Editor. • Set External Editor Allows you to type in the path and name for your preferred text editing software.
+This option is only available if this environment variable is set. • NOTES • When you import a script, any user interface (.ui) or icon (.prg) file that is in the same directory and has the same filename as the script will also be imported. • For more information on script locations, see Script Editor View on page 374.</list-item></text></list-item></list-item></text> f Delete Script Deletes the selected script.
+NOTES You cannot delete a script if it is in the Application Resources location, as those are scripts that are installed with Harmony.
+If you delete a script that was originally in Application Resources but which you copied to another location so you could make changes to it, the original version of the script in the Application Resources folder will be restored to the list.
+S Refresh Script File List Refresh the list of scripts in the Script Editor.
+If there are new scripts in your user preferences or your scene's scripts sub-folder, click on this button to be able to open them in the Script Editor.
+Set External Editor Allows you to type in the path and name for your preferred text editing software.